weimingtom/metamorphose/README.md

 Project name is from the opening song of 'The Ugly and Beautiful World' (この醜くも美しい世界).

 ## History:
+2015-08-15: console launcher ported to java swing.
+2015-08-14: some modifications of jill (static vars).
 2015-08-10: lua_call tostring() function before outputing.
 2015-08-09: Create as3 and java projects.